artisan1218/Finding-Frequent-Itemsets/README.md

 Preprocess.py takes charge of building market-basket model from the large raw data extracted from Yelp.com in json format.

 ### 3. FP-growth algorithm
+The fp-growth algorithm in Spark MLlib is used to do the same work as task2 (to obtain the frequent itemsets).
-FP-Growth tree algorithm did the same work as task2, this is to compare the runtime and result difference.
+This is to compare the runtime and result difference.